Updated: Sep 6, 2021

-me freezing” of the moments.
-This was recently highlighted by the lawsuit between Harvard Peabody Museum of Archaeology and Ethnology and Tamara Lanier, who alleged that pictures of her enslaved ancestors were taken without consent, and the museum should not be profiting from their display.
+Displays of cultural ethnography in museums make specific statements by presenting objects that were stolen oftentimes in violent encounters.
+These objects are loaded with meanings because they operate in a certain sense as photographs capturing a moment of violence and injustice.
+Nicholas Mirzoeff claims that the act of taking pictures enables “time freezing” of the moments.
+This was recently highlighted by the lawsuit between the Harvard Peabody Museum of Archaeology and Ethnology and Tamara Lanier, who alleged that pictures of her enslaved ancestors were taken without consent, and the museum should not be profiting from their display.
 In the same way, these artefacts were ripped of their cultural context and placed into showcases, in which museum workers attempted to create an illusion of unchanging fixity.
-Objects preserved and presented in this manner are conserving the violence that accompanied their collection and are still preserving the worldviews of the collectors from the Victorian era.
+Objects preserved and presented in this manner are conserving the violence that accompanied their collection and still preserve the worldviews of their collectors from the Victorian era.

 Recently, it was announced that Germany is to become the first country to return Benin Bronzes.
-Pitt Rivers Museum has now an ideal opportunity to prove that it distinguished itself from its colonial past, by following the suit.
-It would be precisely this kind of real action taken at present, which would help significantly to repair the purpose of the ethnographic museum in the 21st century.
+Pitt Rivers Museum has now an ideal opportunity to prove that it distinguished itself from its colonial past by following the suit.
+It would be precisely this kind of real action taken at present, which would help significantly repair the purpose of the ethnographic museum in the 21st century.